fwilliams/point-cloud-utils/README.md

 **pcu** is a utility library for common tasks on point clouds.
 It provides the following operations:
  - A series of algorithms for generating point samples on meshes:
-   - Poisson-Disk-Sampling of a mesh based on "[Parallel Poisson Disk Sampling with Spectrum Analysis on Surface (http://graphics.cs.umass.edu/pubs/sa_2010.pdf)".
+   - Poisson-Disk-Sampling of a mesh based on "[Parallel Poisson Disk Sampling with Spectrum Analysis on Surface](http://graphics.cs.umass.edu/pubs/sa_2010.pdf)".
    - Sampling a mesh with [Lloyd's algorithm](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm)
    - Sampling a mesh uniformly
  - Clustering point-cloud vertices into bins